MRC-CBU/cbu2bids/README.md

 Just do something like `set path = ( $path /imaging/local/software/cbu2bids )`
 to get the shell script on your system path.
-Confirm that everything works with `cbu2bids -h`.
+Confirm that everything works with `cbu2bids -h -o test`.
 If you get a nice help prompt, you are up and running.

 # Problems, concerns, queries?
 Open an issue, or contact Johan Carlin.